bodiem13/Relo/README.txt

 The 'data' directory contains the following structure:

-	The 'amenities' directory contains code related to the data capture from foursquare API.
+	The 'amenities' directory contains code related to the data capture from the Foursquare API.
 This data was used for finding amenities.

 	The 'cluster_model_output' directory contains the code used for the clustering pipeline.

-	The 'etl_scripts' contains code relating to etl processes for amenities and census tracts data.
+	The 'etl_scripts' contains code related to ETL processes for the amenities and Census tracts data.

-	The 'gaz' directory contains census data.
+	The 'gaz' directory contains Census data.

 	The 'sample' directory contains a sample clustering output used for the development of the front end components.

-	The 'shape_data' contains code relating to the shapes of census tracts.
+	The 'shape_data' contains code relating to the shapes of the Census tracts.

-Please refer to Diagram_2 below for more information about the structure of the 'data' directory (note that elements inside the directories are not displayed in the diagram).
+Please refer to Diagram_2 below for more information about the structure of the 'data' directory.
+Note, the elements inside the directories are not displayed in the diagram.

 Diagram_2
 ├── data/